 - Other Foreign Visitors: R248 per adult; R124 per child

-- Getting a Nelson Mandela Bay Tourism Pass -
+How to Get a Nelson Mandela Bay Tourism Pass

 If you are looking to save big on sightseeing around Nelson Mandela Bay, the tourism pass is a must.
 It gives you free admission or discounted access to 53 attractions and activities in the area.